githubtraining/security/responses/02_find-vulnerabilities.md

 How can we know these dependencies are secure?
 It's not always easy, but GitHub is watching out.

 ### GitHub's security alerts for vulnerable dependencies
-GitHub tracks public vulnerabilities in Ruby gems, NPM and Python packages.
+GitHub tracks public vulnerabilities in Ruby gems, NPM, Python, Java, and .Net packages.

-GitHub receives a notifications of a newly-announced vulnerability.
+GitHub receives a notification of a newly-announced vulnerability.
 Then, we check for repositories that use the affected version of that dependency.
 Then, we send security alerts to a set of people within those affected repositories.
 The owners are the ones contacted by default.
 But, it's possible to configure specific teams or individuals to get these important notifications.

 **GitHub never publicly discloses identified vulnerabilities for any repository.**